 |Semester 3, 2019 Online|

 |Faculty or Section :||Faculty of Business, Education, Law and Arts|

 |School or Department :||School of Creative Arts|

-- acquire a knowledge of the development of artistic form through styles drawn from various periods of western and other cultural traditions;
+- examine the development of artistic practices, ideas and concepts through art movements drawn from various periods of the 20th century

-- demonstrate written communication skills by clearly and logically expressing ideas pertaining to art historical and theoretical issues, supported by evidence of research and analysis;
+- communicate in writing by clearly and logically expressing ideas pertaining to art historical and theoretical issues, supported by evidence of research and analysis

 Text and materials required to be purchased or accessed